playcanvas/sprites/README.md

 For each one of your sprites:
 - Create an Entity
 - Add a script component to the Entity
-- Add sprite.js in the URLs field
+- Add sprite to script component
 - Click on textureAsset and pick the desired image
 - Set the rest of the fields to your liking
 - Launch the application